The extent to which the coronavirus pandemic has tested the world’s collective resilience is unprecedented in living memory.

 Although the COVID-19 pandemic has caused a short-term increase in deaths and temporarily confounded insurers’ well-oiled actuarial tables, the long-term impact is likely to be manageable.
 Any adjustment to insurers’ underwriting equations in response to an increase of chronic disease in COVID-19 survivors would affect survivors who subsequently apply for life insurance but likely wouldn’t affect applicants who never had a documented infection.

 Be very skeptical of any claims by insurance brokers or underwriters that life insurance premiums have increased across the board due to the pandemic.
 There’s no evidence that’s the case.

 Life insurance application processing times vary widely in the best of times.
 In the throes of the worst outbreak of viral respiratory disease in a century and despite continued variation among insurers, underwriters are understandably pumping the brakes on rapid approvals.

 That means a longer wait for final approval and much closer scrutiny of your application.
-Medical exam results or questionnaire answers that might have marginally increased your premium in the past could now be grounds for outright denial.
+Medical exam results, questionnaire answers, or existing health conditions that might have marginally increased your premium in the past could now be grounds for outright denial.
 Coverage limits could be stingier, forcing you to rethink how much life insurance you really need.
 And if you’re older, your application could be denied due to your age.

 The best defense is to shop around and get your broker or underwriter on the record about what to expect from the application process.